vimona3ds/diverge-3/docs/development_diary.md

 - The project uses modern JavaScript features and TypeScript for type safety.
 - The Core Engine is now very robust with comprehensive error handling, performance monitoring, and resource management.
 - The Node Editor system has been significantly enhanced with group and parameter functionality, making it more user-friendly.
+- Circular dependencies and infinite recursion patterns have been eliminated through careful refactoring and cycle detection.

 ## Reference Information